Stanford Human Rights Center Fellowship

 - A letter of support from the sponsoring organization(s) detailing its mission, purpose, and particular interest in the work of the applicant;

-- Three letters of recommendation, including at least one from a member of the SLS faculty; the letters of recommendation should be sent directly to the email addresses below;
+- TWO letters of recommendation, including at least one from a member of the SLS faculty; the letters of recommendation should be sent directly to the email addresses below;

 - A copy of the applicant’s SLS transcript.

-Applications must be submitted by 12:00pm PST on Monday, April 1, 2013.
 Applications must be sent by electronic mail to: email@example.com, firstname.lastname@example.org, and email@example.com.
-Reference letters should be sent directly to these email addresses, or to Ms. Nicole Riley, Neukom Building, 555 Nathan Abbott Way, Stanford, CA 94305.
+Reference letters should be sent directly to these three email addresses, or to Ms. Rachel Ungar, 559 Nathan Abbott Way, N182, Stanford, CA 94305..

 Requirements for Sponsoring Organization

-Students are encouraged to think creatively about the organizations to which they would like to apply and to discuss potential sponsoring organizations with the Center’s Director, as well as the staff of the International Human Rights and Conflict Resolution Clinic early in the planning process.
+Students are encouraged to discuss potential sponsoring organizations with the Center’s Director, the Director of International Public Interest Initiatives at the Levin Center for Public Service and Public Interest Law, as well as the staff of the International Human Rights and Conflict Resolution Clinic early in the planning process.
 The Center will make the final determination as to the eligibility of the proposed organization.
+Applicants are strongly encouraged to consult with the Center's Executive Director throughout the application process to ensure that their proposed organization meets eligibility criteria.

-During the course of the fellowship year, fellows will be expected to submit quarterly written reports to the Center, providing updates about the project’s progress.
+During the course of the fellowship year, fellows will be expected to submit a mid-year and a final written report to the Center, providing updates and conclusions about the fellow’s work.
 Fellows are expected to be in contact with the Center for support and advice throughout the year.

-Applicants should contact potential organizations early in order to assess project feasibility.
+Applicants should contact the supranational bodies where they would like to serve their fellowship year early, in order to assess project feasibility.
 Project proposals should be as detailed as possible and include consideration of logistics and budget.
-Proof of the NGO’s interest and willingness to work closely with the applicant and devote institutional resources to the project, including via direct supervision of the fellow, is a crucial factor in a project’s success.
-Detailed confirmation of the NGO’s sponsorship is therefore a major factor in the application selection process.
+Proof of the supranational human rights organization's interest and willingness to work closely with the applicant and devote institutional resources to train and supervise the fellow, is a crucial factor in a project’s success.
+Detailed confirmation of the organization's sponsorship is therefore a major factor in the application selection process.

 Fellowship Selection Process

 The Stanford Human Rights Center will oversee the administration of the fellowships.
-The Director of the Center will advise students preparing applications on the substance of their proposal and whether particular sponsoring organizations qualify.
+The Executive Director of the Center will advise students preparing applications on the substance of their proposal and whether particular sponsoring organizations qualify.
 Applicants are strongly encouraged to consult with the Director prior to submitting their application.
-The selection process will take into account the applicant’s experience and commitment to human rights work, as well as the merit and feasibility of the proposed project.
+The selection process will take into account the applicant’s experience and commitment to human rights work, as well as the merit and feasibility of the proposed activities for the fellowship year.

 Funding Amounts and Restrictions

-Fellows may supplement the fellowship from other grants and awards up to a limit of $10,000 or more in cases of exceptional and justified need.
-The Center may reduce the amount of its grant to correspond to other grants.
+Fellows may supplement the fellowship from other grants and awards up to a limit of $10,000.
+The Center may reduce the amount of its grant if fellows receive additional support in excess of $10,000, except in cases of exceptional and justified need.
 Fellows are required to keep the Center informed of other funding.